 \usepackage{graphicx}

-in the beginning of your document.chami
+in the beginning of your document.Thanks, This really helped

 Thanks.
 I’ve been looking for this.
 This one of the last reasons why I’m not using tex for most of my document needs.
 JPG/PNG didn’t work for me though.
 I used EPS instead.